RealKeyboardWarrior/realkeyboardwarrior.github.io/_posts/2021-10-11-hacking-youtube.markdown

-I accidentally discovered a DoS vulnerability in YouTube during a late night debugging sessions on a MP4 muxer.
+I accidentally discovered a DoS vulnerability in YouTube during a late night debugging session on a MP4 muxer.
 This is a story how a simple bug in my own code made me rethink the security implications of a video transcoding pipeline.

 ## Understanding Muxers
 If you don't know what a "muxer" is, that's fine.
 I didn't have a single clue either, up until I had to actually fix one.